PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 https://forums.garmin.com/apps-software/mobile-apps-web/f/garmin-connect-web/226152/does-someone-work-on-the-android-application-a-training-tracker/1068421#1068421

-Someone has a trouble with my posts in the Garmin forum, reason unknown.
+Someone had a trouble with my posts in the Garmin forum, reason unknown.
 My posts are in the range of other posts in the Garmin Forum.
 In case of troubles, posting is also possible here

 https://www.thisisant.com/forum/viewthread/7363/